spatie/laravel-translatable/README.md

 ```
 Let's go over the required steps one by one:

-- First you should let the model implement the `Spatie\Translatable\Translatable` interface.
-It requires you to add the `getTranslatableFields`-method.
-It should return an array with names of columns that should be translatable.
-- Secondly you need to add the `Spatie\Translatable\HasTranslations`-trait.
+- First you need to add the `Spatie\Translatable\HasTranslations`-trait.
-- Nest you should create a public property `$translatableAttributes` which holds on array with all the names of attributes you wish to make translatable.
+- Next you should create a public property `$translatableAttributes` which holds on array with all the names of attributes you wish to make translatable.
 - Finally you should make sure that all translatable attributes are set to the `text`-datatype in you database.
 If your database supports `json`-columns, use that.

 ### Available methods